What is 3rd Generation Processor?

-The one wire Platform Environment Control Interface or PECI provides a dedicated communication channel between the processor or client and PECI master.
+The one wire Platform Environment Control Interface or PECI provides a dedicated communication channel between the processor or client and PECI Master.

 The processor also supports graphics and PECI 3.0 specification.
 This ensures a significant improvement in the performance and much lower energy consumption.

 The EU support provided by the processor with the help of the Next Generation Intel Clear Video Technology HD Support, enhances video playback and viewing experience of the end users.
-This feature helps in several task such as:
+This feature helps in several tasks such as:

 - Encoding or transcoding any HD content